NAAQA: A Neural Architecture for Acoustic Question Answering: Results and Discussion

 The first improvement to the baseline is given by introducing a specific audio feature extraction module based on 2D convolutions.
 The \NAAQATwoDConv model has slightly fewer parameters than \VisualFiLM because of the simpler feature extraction module and a much higher overall accuracy of 77.6\%.

 We then tested two versions of the \emph{Interleaved} feature extractor (Figure~\ref{fig:interlaced_extractor}).
-Results show that the order of the 1D convolutions in each block has a significant impact on performance.
-When the first 1D convolution in each block is done along the frequency axis (\NAAQAInterleavedFreq), the network reaches an overall accuracy of 67.2\%.
+The computation order of the 1D convolutions in each block has a significant impact on performance.
+When the first 1D convolution in each block is computed along the frequency axis (\NAAQAInterleavedFreq), the network reaches an overall accuracy of 67.2\%.
 It performs especially poorly with questions related to \emph{count} (42.5\%), \emph{count instruments} (46.5\%) and \emph{notes} (48.0\%).
-The performance on \emph{position} questions is also the lowest among all the extractors.
-When the order of the convolution is reversed (\NAAQAInterleavedTime), useful information is better captured and the network reaches 78.0\% of overall accuracy.
+The performance on \emph{position} questions is also the lowest among all extractors.
+When the computation order of the convolution is reversed (\NAAQAInterleavedTime), information is better captured and the network reaches 78.0\% of overall accuracy.
 A possible explanation relates to the nature of the sounds in the CLEAR2 dataset which mainly consists of sustained musical notes.
 The time dimension at short scales does not contain much information that helps identifying the individual sounds.
-At larger scales, however, the time axis contains information relative to the scene as a whole which is exploited by higher level layers (Resblocks) to model the connections between different sounds.
+At larger scales, however, the time axis contains information relative to the scene as a whole which is exploited by higher level layers (Resblocks) to take into account the connections between different sounds.
 Because its stride is greater than 1x1, each 1D convolution downsamples the axis on which it is applied.
-When the first convolution is a frequency convolution, the frequency axis of the resulting features is downsampled which reduces the useful information that can be captured by the time convolution that follows.
+When the first is a frequency convolution, the frequency axis of the resulting features is downsampled which reduces the information that can be captured by the time convolution that follows.

 The \emph{Parallel} feature extractor (\NAAQAParallel, Figure \ref{fig:parallel_extractor}) reaches an overall accuracy of 78.5\%.
 It performs well on all question's types except \emph{relative position}, \emph{count} and \emph{count instrument}.
 Refer to Section \ref{exp:general_clear} for further analysis.
 These results show that building complex time and frequency feature separately and fusing them at a later stage is a good strategy to learn acoustic features for this task.
 This claim is further strengthen by the analysis of section \ref{exp:NAAQA_MALIMO_on_DAQA}.